Indonesian names: Polynymic names with patronymic

 On the birth certificate, the child's name would be written as "Hasan Suparmanputra child of Suparman and Wulandari".
 On all other official documents, the child's name would be written as "Hasan Suparmanputra".
 This would be somewhat analogous to the practice in Iceland, where patronymics are used.

 Occasionally, the father's name will be used as the surname, without appending putra or putri (in this example it would be Hasan Suparman).
 This might be done unofficially, that is, not matching the birth certificate.
 Nevertheless, this format sometimes appears on government documents.

 Modifications to the name outside of Indonesia

-Other nations may modify an official Indonesian name to conform to local standards.
-This is most apparent in nations where personal names are divided by law into given/first name and family/last name.
+Other countries may modify an official Indonesian name to conform to local standards.
+This is most apparent in states throughout the world where personal names are divided by law into given/first name and family/last name.

 In the Netherlands, for example, a person without an official family name would be given the surname Onbekend (which means "unknown").
 Individuals with multiple-word names will often be given this surname, particularly if the last name on the birth certificate differs from the father's family name.
 Individuals with a distinct family name may also be given this surname if it is recorded differently on the birth certificate.

 Referring to the examples above, a Netherlands identification card would record the individual's name as: